SDooman/dotfiles/README.md

 - Trackpad: map bottom right corner to right-click
 - Increase sound quality for Bluetooth headphones/headsets
 - Enable full keyboard access for all controls (e.g. enable Tab in modal dialogs)
-- Use scroll gesture with the Ctrl (^) modifier key to zoom
-- Follow the keyboard focus while zoomed in
 - Disable press-and-hold for keys in favor of key repeat
 - Set a blazingly fast keyboard repeat rate:
 - Set language and text formats (english/US)